-When the House is debating legislation or scrutinising government activities, various phrases are used, sometimes in a shorthand way.
-The concepts they refer to, which describe aspects of Australia’s system of government and legal system, are not always understood.
+When the House is debating bills (proposed laws) or scrutinising government activities, various phrases are used, sometimes in a shorthand way.
+The concepts they refer to, which describe aspects of Australia’s system of government and legal system, are not always widely understood.
 This infosheet provides a brief explanation of some of these terms.
-The descriptions are intended to be short introductions to concepts that are often complex and contested.
+The descriptions are intended to be short introductions to concepts that are often complex and contested and are not intended to be comprehensive.

 Bill of Rights